Wildfire smoke is like smoking 'half a pack a day.' Here's how to protect yourself

 Overall, air quality has improved in the U.S. over the past 20 years, says Tarik Benmarhnia, a climate and health scientist at the Scripps Institution of Oceanography at the University of California, San Diego.
 But wildfire smoke is erasing many of those gains.

-"Just maybe like ten years ago wildfire was an exceptional issue.
+"Just maybe like 10 years ago, wildfire was an exceptional issue.
 It was something that happens once in a lifetime for most people," he says.

 "This is unfortunately not the first one and not the last one the people in Los Angeles are going to be experiencing," Benmarhnia says.

-Note: Editor's note: This story has been updated to reflect the current wildfire smoke conditions in the U.S. The original story was published Jan.
-8, 2025.